-Terry Wyatt is a particle physicist whose research has significantly improved the experimental precision with which the Standard Model of fundamental particles has been tested.
+Terry Wyatt is a particle physicist who is noted for developing novel techniques for analysing data from experiments at the world's highest energy particle colliders.
+His research has significantly improved the experimental precision with which the Standard Model of fundamental particles has been tested.
 In turn, this has placed constraints on models of possible physics beyond the Standard Model.
-He was amongst the first to find (at the CERN LEP collider) indirect evidence of the top quark, and contributed to the first evidence (at the Fermilab Tevatron collider) for the decay of the Higgs boson to a bottom quark pair.
+He was amongst the first to find (at the CERN LEP collider) indirect evidence of the existence of the top quark and the Higgs boson, and he contributed to the first direct evidence (at the Fermilab Tevatron collider) for the decay of the Higgs boson to a bottom quark pair.

-Research Professor of Partical Physics, School of Physics and Astronomy, University of Manchester
+Professor of Particle Physics, School of Physics and Astronomy, University of Manchester

 Member of CERN Scientific Policy Committee, CERN